shashwat0105/slide-extracter/README.md

 # slide-extractor
-An easy tool to extract slides from presentations ( lectures 😉 )
+An easy tool to extract slides from presentations ( recorded lectures 😉 )

 <h3>Usage</h3>